 Direct marketing.
 You may always opt-out of direct marketing emails.
 If you would like to unsubscribe from Perceptyx email subscriptions or otherwise change your email preferences with Perceptyx, please click here or follow the instructions in any Perceptyx promotional email that we send to you.
 We may continue to send you transactional or service-related communications, such as service announcements and administrative messages.

 Complaints.
 We will take steps to try to resolve any complaint you raise regarding our treatment of your personal data.
 You also have the right to raise a complaint with the privacy regulator in your jurisdiction.

 Additional Information for Certain Jurisdictions.
 In the section “Additional Information for Individuals in Certain Jurisdictions” below, we provide additional information as required under California privacy laws, as well as the GDPR, UK DPA and the LGPD.
 Users in California, the EEA, the UK, and Brazil should review this section for more information regarding their rights under these respective laws.

-To submit a privacy request or exercise your rights regarding your personal data, please send an email to email@example.com.
+To submit a privacy request or exercise your rights regarding your personal data, please submit your request using our Request Form or send an email to email@example.com.
 We will respond to your request consistent with applicable law.